Unpaid invoices? This is how to deal with them!

 As quickly as possible: if you’re using Accountable then we already informed you that the due date of your invoice has passed.
 You did not receive the payment yet on your professional bank account.
 You have allowed ten days, a maximum of two weeks to expire since the due date of your invoice and nothing has happened.
 Now it is time to contact your customer again.

 The continuity of your business, of your activity as self-employed depends on your clients paying you on time.
 How you manage your invoices, and their payments determine your reputation on the market as well.

 Before you start the process of trying to recover your unpaid invoices, you should ask yourself a few questions: what is your relationship with the customer that did not pay their invoice (yet)?
 Is your customer satisfied with the work you supplied?
 How important is your client in the grander scheme of things, like comparing to your other clients?
 Do you want to build a long-term relationship with them?

 Whatever you do next, keep the answers to these questions in the back of your mind.

-Sending a letter at first might sound a bit intimidating directly to your customer.
+Sending a letter at first might sound a bit intimidating directly to your customer might sound a bit intimidating.
 The best way to approach someone and to avoid any confusion in writing is always first to try to get them on the phone.
 Of course, if you want to have some form of written proof, you can always send an email as well.
 Whichever option of the two you choose, make it very easy for the receiver.
-Tell them who you are and what invoice you’re referring too.
+Tell them who you are and what invoice you’re referring to.

-At this moment it is still a bit early in the process to be too though; after all, it might just be an accident of your client, your client might have just forgotten to pay.
-Maybe when you deliver a product, they received the product but found there was something wrong.
+At this moment it is still a bit early in the process to be too tough; after all, it might just be an accident of your client.
+He might have just forgotten to pay.
+Maybe they received the product but found there was something wrong.
 Maybe your invoice was missing some information.
 Whatever it is, encourage your client in case there are any remarks to contact you.